 Patrick Dunnevant (b.
 1989) is a composer, conductor, and baritone based in Nashville, Tennessee.
-His music, which has been praised for its “lustrous sonic colors,” (ArtsNash) has been studied and performed by a range of ensembles and performers across the country, including Portara Ensemble, Canticum Novum at Westminster Choir College, sync|duo, the LaGuardia Girls Chorus, the Omicron Rho Sinfonia Chorale, the Nashville Collegiate Orchestra, percussionist Daniel Kozlowski, bass Cody Muller, the Wedgewood Chorale, the September Foundation Chorus, and in several All-State and regional honor choirs.
-His works have been published by Colla Voce Music and GIA Publications, Inc.
+His compositions, which have been praised for their “lustrous sonic colors,” (ArtsNash), have been performed by regional and All-State honor choirs across the country and the UK, and are published by Colla Voce Music and GIA Publications, Inc. His works have been published by Colla Voce Music and GIA Publications, Inc.

-He currently serves as the Assistant Director of Nashville’s Portara Ensemble, as well as Music Director for the Nashville Collegiate Orchestra Chorus and the Coordinator of Vocal Music for the Nashville Chamber Music Series, an organization dedicated to creating intimate performances in unconventional settings.
-While at Belmont receiving his B.M. in Music Education, he co-founded Belmont’s award-winning a cappella group, The Beltones, serving for two years as the primary arranger and Music Director.
+Patrick is a member of Phi Mu Alpha Sinfonia Fraternity, in which he has served as Fraternity Education Officer and Music Director of the Omicron Rho Sinfonia Chorale.
+While in college, he co-founded Belmont University’s award-winning a cappella group, The Beltones, serving for two years as the primary arranger and Music Director.
 He is a prolific arranger in the scholastic a cappella community; his works have been performed and recorded by groups in Illinois, New Jersey, Arizona, Tennessee, Virginia, New York, Oregon, Florida, and the UK.